Glasgow Airport Movements 2021

 (Above image © MAXAR Technologies / AFP)

-On Thursday August 26, a suicide bomber wearing a belt packed with explosives made his way into the crowd gathering by a canal outside the airport where US forces were checking evacuees' passports, visas and other documentation before allowing them through the perimeter.
+On Thursday August 26, a suicide bomber wearing a belt packed with explosives made his way into the crowd gathering by a canal outside the airport where US forces were checking evacuees' passports, visas and other documentation before allowing them through the perimeter onto the airfield itself.
 As a result of the detonation, which occurred at 17:50 local time, at least 182 people were killed, including 169 Afghan civilians and 13 members of the United States military, the first American military casualties in Afghanistan since February 2020.
 Hundreds more were injured.
 Two British adults and the child of a British national were among those who lost their lives during the incident and a further two British nationals were injured.

 (Photo © AFP/Sky News).